ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 the past day.
 Attesters SHOULD not admit attestation types that result in small anonymity sets.

-The trustworthiness of attesters depends on their ability to correctly and reliably perform attestation during the issuance protocol.
+The trustworthiness of Attesters depends on their ability to correctly and reliably perform attestation during the issuance protocol.
+Indeed, Issuers trust Attesters to correctly and reliably perform attestation.
 However, certain types of attestation can vary in value over time, e.g., if the attestation process is compromised or maliciously automated.
 These are considered exceptional events and require configuration changes to address the underlying